 - Transcript and enrollment certification requests

 RU-tv online offers access to a number of select channels and video-on-demand content.
 It also provides archived versions of Rutgers-developed programming.
-Go to rutv.rutgers.edu for more information.
-More videos about undergraduate and faculty research are online at youtube.com/rutgers.
+For more information, visit rutv.rutgers.edu.

 OIT oversees nine open-access computer labs at Rutgers University – Newark.
 These facilities offer Windows and Mac systems equipped with a diverse selection of software as well as high speed printers that have wireless printing capabilities.
 Our largest computer labs are staffed by trained student consultants to provide assistance for your technological needs.